-The Samsung U28E590D price is $249.99 MSPR making it the most affordable 4K monitor available.
+The current price for the Samsung U28E590D is around $300-$350, making it one of the most affordable 4K monitors available.

 Alternatively, you should check the ASUS VP28UQG which in addition to the HDCP 2.2 compatibility, supports FreeSync over HDMI making it an ideal monitor for Xbox One.

 If you’re interested in an affordable 4K monitor with an IPS panel, the LG 27UD58 is an outstanding monitor for the price with HDCP 2.2 support.